-Another thing to to consider is the IUD strings.
+Another thing to consider is the IUD strings.
 This strings may sit inside or outside of your cup when you insert it.
-By familiarising yourself with how the strings feels, you should be able to avoid pulling on them when removing your cup.
+By familiarising yourself with how the strings feel, you should be able to avoid pulling on them when removing your cup.
 If you feel any tugging sensations or discomfort in your pelvic area when removing your cup, check that the IUD strings not in the way, or stop attempting to remove your cup and see your doctor ASAP.
 You can also ask your doctor to trim the strings so that they don’t get in the way.

 As long as you are careful when removing your cup and take things slow, your JuJu cup and IUD should be able to co-exist without any issues.
 It’s important to note that you should wait at least a few weeks after having your IUD inserted before attempting to use a cup.
-We recommend having a chat with your doctor to weigh up the pros and cons and familiarise yourself with your anatomy, so that you can make an informed decision about choosing to use a menstrual cup with an IUD.
+We recommend having a chat with your doctor to weigh up the pros and cons and familiarise yourself with your anatomy so that you can make an informed decision about choosing to use a menstrual cup with an IUD.